 Digital technology has transformed the world.
 It has also changed the way we work and even the way we understand ourselves as human beings.
 Which thinker’s research and insights shed the most original and valuable light on the new digital reality of business?
 The T50 Digital Thinking Award celebrates the thinker who has done the most to transform the digital revolution into useful management insights.

 This was a new award in 2015.
 Winners: Erik Brynjolfsson & Andrew McAfee

-The Future Thinker award will identify the new thinker who has emerged over the last two years with the potential to change the world of theory and practice.
+The RADAR Award will identify the new thinker who has emerged over the last two years with the potential to change the world of theory and practice.